Micdu70/plugin-toggle_details_button-ruTorrent/README.md

 ### toggle_details_button plugin for ruTorrent

-## Information
+## Informations

-- Plugin for ruTorrent WebUI - Adds a button to toggle details (next to "General" tab).
+- Adds a button to toggle details (next to "General" tab)

-- Insipred by µTorrent interface.
+- Inspired by µTorrent interface

 ## Installation